scotte/jekyll-clean/README.md

 modular in component and element reuse.

 It uses Disqus for comments and includes Google Analytics support.
-Both of these features are disabled by default and can be enabled via _config.yml.
+Both of these features are disabled by default and can be enabled via \_config.yml.
 You can also rip this code out of the templates if you like (footer.html and post.html).
 The beauty of Jekyll - keep things clean...
 Jekyll Clean!

+The theme works well on mobile phones, using a collapsable nav bar and hiding the sidbar.

+Don't forget to occassionally rebase against my upstream repository so you can get the latest changes.
+Pull requests are encouraged and accepted!

 License
 =======